naomi-mali/weather/README.md

 ### HTML, CSS and JAVASCRIPT

-- GitHub for storing repository
+- GitHub for storing repository.
-- Gitpod for code editing
+- Gitpod for code editing.
+- Google Dev Tools were used for troubleshooting and testing media queries for multiple device viewports.

 ### Content